broeseb/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 - Intel i7-7700 CPU (Not the T version, the full desktop 65W version)
 - 16GB RAM DDR4 Samsung 2666 MHz, but running at 2400 MHz, because Intel limits the speed
 - Intel HD Graphics 630 1536 MB
-- Sabrent Rocket 512GB in the NVMe slot
+- MZ-V7S500BW 970 EVO Plus 500 GB in the NVMe slot
-- Samsung 860 QVO 1TB in the SATA slot
-- Dell DW1820A 802.11ac WiFi + Bluetooth 4.1 LE
 - Intel I219-LM Gigabit Ethernet
 - Integrated speaker at the front, works perfectly with `alcid=11`
 - 1 Displayport 1.2